choulab/lab-website/content/authors/stuti/_index.md

 ---
 # Display name
-name: Leo Chou
+name: Stuti Joshi

 # Username (this should match the folder name)
 authors:
-- admin
+- Stuti

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Assistant Professor | Medicine by Design Investigator
+role: Graduate Student

 # Organizations/Affiliations
 organizations: